Da4ndo/RandomUsefullOwnSoftwares/README.md

 ## Executables

 - `cengine.exe`: A tool for converting .py files to .exe with less size.
+Repository: https://github.com/Da4ndo/CEngine
 - `createproject.exe`: A command-line tool for quickly setting up new projects.
 - `install.exe`: An installation wizard for installing all imports/packages for a python file.
 - `myips.exe`: A tool for checking your local and external IP address on Windows.